AckerlyXu/heima/articles/storage/storage-monitoring-diagnosing-troubleshooting-classic-portal.md

 - Typically, you should not set a start time when you create a SAS for a client to use immediately.
 If there are small clock differences between the host generating the SAS using the current time and the storage service, then it is possible for the storage service to receive a SAS that is not yet valid.
 - You should not set a very short expiry time on a SAS.
 Again, small clock differences between the host generating the SAS and the storage service can lead to a SAS apparently expiring earlier than anticipated.
 - Does the version parameter in the SAS key (for example **sv=2012-02-12**) match the version of the Storage Client Library you are using.
 You should always use the latest version of the Storage Client Library.
-For more information about SAS token versioning, see [What's new for Microsoft Azure Storage](http://blogs.msdn.com/b/windowsazurestorage/archive/2014/05/14/what-s-new-for-microsoft-azure-storage-at-teched-2014.aspx).
+For more information about SAS token versioning, see [What's new for Azure Storage](http://blogs.msdn.com/b/windowsazurestorage/archive/2014/05/14/what-s-new-for-microsoft-azure-storage-at-teched-2014.aspx).
--
-- If you regenerate your storage access keys (click **Manage Access Keys** on any page in your storage account in the Azure Classic Portal) this can invalidate any existing SAS tokens.
+- If you regenerate your storage access keys (click **Manage Access Keys** on any page in your storage account in the Azure Classic Management Portal) this can invalidate any existing SAS tokens.
 This may be an issue if you generate SAS tokens with a long expiry time for client applications to cache.

 If you are using the Storage Client Library to generate SAS tokens, then it is easy to build a valid token.
-However, if you are using the Storage REST API and constructing the SAS tokens by hand you should carefully read the topic <a href="http://msdn.microsoft.com/zh-cn/library/azure/ee395415.aspx" target="_blank">Delegating Access with a Shared Access Signature</a> on MSDN.
+However, if you are using the Storage REST API and constructing the SAS tokens by hand you should carefully read the topic <a href="http://msdn.microsoft.com/library/azure/ee395415.aspx" target="_blank">Delegating Access with a Shared Access Signature</a> on MSDN.

 ### <a name="the-client-is-receiving-404-messages"></a>The client is receiving HTTP 404 (Not found) messages
 If the client application receives an HTTP 404 (Not found) message from the server, this implies that the object the client was attempting to use (such as an entity, table, blob, container, or queue) does not exist in the storage service.
 There are a number of possible reasons for this, such as:

-- [The client or another process previously deleted the object]
+* [The client or another process previously deleted the object]
-- [A Shared Access Signature (SAS) authorization issue]
+* [A Shared Access Signature (SAS) authorization issue]
-- [Client-side JavaScript code does not have permission to access the object]
+* [Client-side JavaScript code does not have permission to access the object]
-- [Network failure]
+* [Network failure]

 #### <a name="client-previously-deleted-the-object"></a>The client or another process previously deleted the object
 In scenarios where the client is attempting to read, update, or delete data in a storage service it is usually easy to identify in the server-side logs a previous operation that deleted the object in question from the storage service.
 Very often, the log data shows that another user or process deleted the object.
 In the server-side Storage Logging log, the operation-type and requested-object-key columns show when a client deleted an object.